mdomlop/sskit/README.md

 Basic operation
 ---------------

-On startup sstd loads `/etc/sstab` into memory and creates snapshots, that are stored in the specified _pool_ directory.
+On startup sskd loads `/etc/sstab` into memory and creates snapshots, that are stored in the specified _pool_ directory.

 #### Example of `/etc/sstab`